MJCTT Publication Ethics & Integrity

 E. Ethical Approval

-Manuscripts reporting studies involving human participants or animals must include details of ethical approval from a recognized ethics committee or institutional review board.
-Informed consent must be clearly obtained and documented.
+For studies involving humans or animals, authors must provide documentation of ethical approval from an institutional review board or ethics committee.
+Informed consent must be obtained and recorded.

 2. Responsibilities of Editors